mmicko/prjtang/README.md

 This repository contains both tools and scripts which allow you to document the bit-stream format of Anlogic series FPGAs.

+Translation of offical documents can be found [here](https://github.com/kprasadvnsi/Anlogic_Doc_English).

 ### Quickstart Guide

 ## Process